arangodb-helper/graphutils/README.md

     number (zero-based) and a new name for the column with that number.
     This can be used to rename a column in CSV mode to `_key` to specify, which column is supposed to be the primary key.
+  - `--key-value` takes a single argument which consists of a name of a row (CSV) or an attribute (JSONL).
+The key value will be taken from that column/attribute.
+The `_key` column/attribute will be built using the smart graph attribute value, a colon and the value of the column/attribute named here.

 We continue with edge mode: